Snake Rock Rock climbing41 routes in crag

-The original ACT Granite description: Slumped on the eastern side of the Corin Valley is an unimpressive pile of yellow/brown granite about to slide down into the creek.
+The small cliff line on the eastern side of the Corin Valley, an unimpressive pile of yellow/brown granite about to slide down into the creek.
 Close up, it's rather reminiscent of gritstone and has some classic short routes in the range 18-26 (complete with bolts, very unreminiscent of gritstone).
-A good alternative to 'Gibraltar Peak' or 'The Fortress' in winter.
-It is in the sun most of the day.
+A good alternative to 'Gibraltar Peak' or 'The Fortress' in winter as you can follow the sun most of the day.